API Reference#

 - class intake_esm.source.ESMDataSource(*args, **kwargs)[source]

-- __init__(key, records, path_column_name, data_format, format_column_name, *, variable_column_name=None, aggregations=None, requested_variables=None, preprocess=None, storage_options=None, xarray_open_kwargs=None, xarray_combine_by_coords_kwargs=None, intake_kwargs=None)[source]
+- __init__(key, records, path_column_name, data_format, format_column_name, *, variable_column_name=None, aggregations=None, requested_variables=None, preprocess=None, storage_options=None, xarray_open_kwargs=None, xarray_combine_by_coords_kwargs=None, intake_kwargs=None, threaded)[source]

 An intake compatible Data Source for ESM data.